 Crocheting lends itself to certain design structures.
 The types of crocheted rugs you commonly see are a reflection of that.
-Most rugs made from a crochet pattern are either made in a circle or long oval and spiral outwards or are constructed in rows and result in a rectangle.
+Most rugs made from a crochet pattern are either made in a circle or long oval and spiral outwards, or they're constructed in rows and result in a rectangle.